CarterLi/vue3-ace-editor/README.md

 1. For easier usage, more props / events added / emitted.
     1. Prop `readonly`: This Boolean attribute indicates that the user cannot modify the value of the control.
     1. Prop `placeholder`: A hint to the user of what can be entered in the control.
-    1. Prop `wrap`: Indicates whether the control wraps text
+    1. Prop `wrap`: Indicates whether the control wraps text.
-    1. Prop `printMargin`: A short hand of `showPrintMargin` and `printMarginColumn`
+    1. Prop `printMargin`: A short hand of `showPrintMargin` and `printMarginColumn`.
+    1. Prop `minLines` and `maxLines`: Specifiy the minimum and maximum number of lines.
     1. All ace events emitted.
 Docs can be found here: <https://ace.c9.io/#api=editor&nav=api>
     1. Some commonly used methods `focus`, `blur`, `selectAll` provided as shortcuts.